ColtonHoward/Natural-Bridge/README.md

 ## Sources and Tools
 Imagery was created by Colton Howard for the University of Kentucky Department of Geography, Spring 2021.
-This presentation is a final project created in GEO 409.
+This presentation is a final project created for GEO 409.

-Lidar point cloud data was retrieved from
+LAS data was retrieved from [KyFromAbove](https://kyfromabove.ky.gov/) project.
+2018 NAIP imagery downloaded from the ftp://kymartian.ky.gov.

+Tools
+* ArcPy & ArcGIS Pro
+* Python modules subprocess, zip, etc.
+* Potree point cloud renderer

+Platforms
+* Cesium ion
+* Mapbox

+University of Kentucky GEO 409, 2021.